misol1/cmdgfx/README.md

 Syntax: gpoly palette x1,y1,c1,x2,y2,c2,x3,y3,c3[,x4,y4,c4...,c24]

-The 'palette' should be a number of fcol+bgcol+char combinations (all in hexadecimal notation), typically gradually going from one color to the next, separated by '.'
+The 'palette' should be a number of fgcol+bgcol+char combinations (all in hexadecimal notation), typically gradually going from one color to the next, separated by '.'
 An example of a 5 step palette fading from black to light blue would be 10b0.10b1.10db.19b1.1920

 A minimum of 3 coordinates (max 24) must be specified to draw a polygon.
 The third argument per coordinate (cn), is an index number into the palette used, where 0 denotes the first index, and n+1 denotes the last.
 Thus, a full use of the above palette for a triangle polygon could look like: gpoly 10b0.10b1.10db.19b1.1920 2,2,0, 60,2,2, 2,30,5